-The other two papers we received both made a major mistake in part (c). . . .
-[Explain what they did wrong.]
+The other two papers we received both made a major mistake in part (c). ...
+[Explain what they did wrong.
+In the long run, this will be the most valuable part of the report.]

-For real examples, see the reports on the Fall '96 web page (and try to do better, of course).
+For real examples, see the reports on the Web pages from previous semesters (and try to do better, of course).

 - 4. The reviews and summary report must be e-mailed by means of the Homework Review Generator program on calclab.
 See the attached instruction sheet.
-This program was written by a student in this course in Spring '96 and makes the whole process much more efficient for you, the course grader, and me.
+This program was written by a student in Math.
+311 in Spring '96 and makes the whole process much more efficient for you, the course grader, and me.
 (This does not mean that you must read e-mail directly on the calclab system; it is easy to create a .forward file to send the mail elsewhere.
 Nor does it mean that you need to do all your text editing for reviews on calclab; see part (E) of the program instructions.) - 5.
 The list of group members on the summary report is a signature certifying that all listed members took part in the discussions leading to the reviews and report.
 Only members who (honestly) sign the report will get credit for reviewing.
 Some division of labor in the early stages of reviewing is appropriate, but all members should consult on the final decision and the summary report. - 6. (optional) In a separate e-mail message, make any private remarks to the course grader that you consider appropriate.
-You may suggest point scores for the papers, or rank them, but that should not be your primary concern.
+You may suggest point scores for the papers, or rank them, but that should not be your primary concern. - 7. (optional) Consult the Undergraduate University Writing Center (on Floor 2 of Evans Library) for advice on the foregoing.
+Be among the first to get a return on your \$8/semester investment!

-The grader will assign numerical grades to the problems (typical maximum of 10 points) and to the reviews and reports (maximum of 5 points per problem).
-The maximum point value of a problem may depend (mildly) on its difficulty.
+The grader and I will assign numerical grades to the problems (typical maximum of 10 points) and to the reviews and reports (maximum of 5 points per problem).
 Please note that the homework and reviewing scores will be scaled at the end of the semester to a reasonable distribution, with the result that a homework point will probably be worth only about half a test point.